Mrikula Devi Temple of Lahaul- A Divine Poetry in Wood

 The similar Hidimba Temple at Manali

-There is striking similarity between many figures and other details of the later wood carvings at the Mrikula Devi temple and the reliefs of the Hidimba Devi Temple at Manali.
+There is a striking similarity between many figures and other details of the later wood carvings at the Mrikula Devi temple and the reliefs of the Hidimba Devi Temple at Manali.
 The latter one with its profuse and crude wood-carvings was built in 1559 AD by Bahadur Singh, the ruler of Kullu.

 There is a popular belief that the temples of Mrikula Devi and Hidimba temple at Manali were built by the same artisan.
 This belief has historical evidence too.